 When does the Royal Commission report its findings?

-The Royal Commission must report its findings by 10 December 2019.
+The Government sets the deadline and has directed the Royal Commission to report its findings by 10 December 2019.

 Will the Royal Commission publish its findings and recommendations?